ben05s/mad-weather-app/README.md

-madEx01
+Mobile App Development Excercise
 =======

-Project für Mobile App Übung
+Weather App for Android to display Live Weather Data for a given Location